crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: Stickers, socks, entry discount code for [App.js Conf](https://appjs.co), notebook, t-shirt
 - **Requirements**:
   - Stickers and socks: Solve an issue marked "Hacktoberfest" in [React Navigation Repositories](https://github.com/react-navigation).
-  - 30% entry discount code for [App.js Conf](https://appjs.co) and stickers: Solve an issue labeled "Hacktoberfest" and "level: advanced" in [React Navigation Repositories](https://github.com/react-navigation).
+  - 30% entry discount code for [App.js Conf](https://appjs.co), stickers and socks: Solve an issue labeled "Hacktoberfest" and "level: advanced" in [React Navigation Repositories](https://github.com/react-navigation).
   - Stickers, [App.js Conf](https://appjs.co) discount code, notebook or t-shirt (possibly all four of these): If you do anything else which is recognized as important.
 - **How to sign up**: PR to [React Navigation Repositories](https://github.com/react-navigation) solving issues labeled "Hacktoberfest"
 - **Notes**: See their [blog post](https://blog.swmansion.com/software-mansion-3-hactoberfest-40e230715c23) and [announcement tweet](https://twitter.com/swmansion/status/1181221122471317504?s=19) for more details.